rdbrck/jira-template-injector/README.md

 * Template Priotiries.
   * Set a default template (DEFAULT TEMPLATE) for all Issue Types.
   * Individual Issue Types will overide the default.
+* Templates are synced accross devices.
+  * Configure once, use on all chrome devices that support extensions!
 * Reload default templates with one click.
 * Load templates from url (json file).
 Host a single json file and have everyone use the same templates.
 * Load templates from local file (json).
 Easily share templates with other users.